SussyGuy35/open-susbot/README.md

 # Open Susbot

 Just a *fairly simple* Discord bot.
-Made _by idiots, for idiots_!
+Made _by idiots, for idiots!_

 ## Feature
-- Some command to make bot say sth or maybe other
+- Some commands to make bot say sth or maybe other
 - Super balance gacha game
 - Some osu!api things
 - EPIC ping pong moment